-The DPP system could be extended to ensure full alignment with the UN Transparency Protocol promoted in UN/CEFACT Recommendation No. 49, to easily connect DPP data to verified traceability events and credentials in international supply chains.
+The DPP system could be extended to ensure full alignment with the UN Transparency Protocol promoted in UN/CEFACT Recommendation No. 49, to facilitate the inclusion of non-mandatory data about verified traceability events and credentials from international supply chains into the DPP.